jaseflow/takeupsomething/content/interests/cooking.md

 ---
-title: "How to start cooking"
+title: "How to Start Cooking"
 interest: "Cooking"
 subtitle: "Getting started in the kitchen"
 url: "/cooking"